 Which LRP product should I try first?

-If reactive skin: Toleriane Moisturizer.
-If you want premium SPF: Anthelios Melt-In Milk.
-If acne: Effaclar Duo.
+If reactive-feeling skin: Toleriane Moisturizer.
+If you want premium SPF texture: Anthelios Melt-In Milk.
+If acne-prone: Effaclar Duo, with slow introduction and patch testing.